Abigail Doyle: Awards and honors

 Some key awards of Doyle's independent career include the Alfred P. Sloan Foundation Fellowship (Alfred P. Sloan Foundation, 2012), Amgen Young Investigator Award (2012), Arthur C. Cope Scholar Award (American Chemical Society, 2014), sponsored by ASC Corporation Associates (recipients are awarded at the fall ASC national meeting), Bayer Early Excellence in Science Award (2013), Phi Lambda Upsilon National Fresenius Award (Phi Lamba Upsilon, 2014), Presidential Early Career Award for Scientists and Engineers (PECASE, 2014) BMS Unrestricted Grant in Synthetic Organic Chemistry (2016).

+In 2012, Doyle received the Presidential Early Career Award for Scientists and Engineers.
+She was given this award for her contributions to medicinal chemistry and chemical biology, as well as her contributions in mentoring elementary scientists.

+In 2019 she received the RSC Fluorine Award and the 15th Hirata Prize.

+In 2020 she became an American Chemical Society Fellow.

 In 2021, Doyle became a chair of Organic Chemistry at the University of California, Los Angeles.

 She was a finalist for the Blavatnik National Award for Young Scientists in 2022.

 She is currently senior editor of Accounts of Chemical Research.

 In 2023, Doyle was awarded the OMCOS award for her major contributions to organometallic chemistry and organic synthesis.

-On August 27, 2024, Doyle received a notable mention as one among 50 other scientists who inspire, due to her work in the field of chemistry.
+In 2024, Doyle became a MAVEN senior scientist, an award that will present her work and serve as inspiration to newly tenured women scientists.
+Doyle also received the Ta-Shue Chou Lectureship Award in 2024.
+She was given this award to recognize her outstanding work in organic chemistry as a mid-career scientist.

+In 2026, Doyle and her collaborators were awarded $19.5 million to establish an open-access autonomous chemistry laboratory.